onqtam/headjack/docs/how/topics.md

 TOPICS TO FINISH AS A SECTION:

-- status! reputation! all of it
+- status! reputation! all of it, also prediction
+- attention & consciousness
+- collective intelligence

 - EDUCATION !!!